Do Sugar Gliders Need A Friend

 Sugar gliders have a complex system of communication, including a repertoire of sounds, scent marking, and body language.
 By having a companion, they can engage in social vocalizations, mimic each other’s behaviors, and communicate using their intricate scent marking.
 This not only strengthens their bond but also allows them to express themselves in a way that only another glider can understand.

-See also Stages Of Sugar Glider Bonding
+See also How To Make Sugar Glider Cage

 Introducing Sugar Glider Companions